imahiro-t/testrail-jira-extension/docs/eula.md

 ## 1. Introduction

-This End User License Agreement ("EULA") is a legal agreement between you ("User") and [erin] ("Company") for the use of the [TestRail JIRA extension] ("Extension").
+This End User License Agreement ("EULA") is a legal agreement between you ("User") and [erin] ("Company") for the use of the [TestRail Extension for Jira] ("Extension").
 By installing or using the Extension, you agree to be bound by the terms of this EULA.

 ## 2. License Grant